jbx-protocol/juice-docs/docs/dev/resources/post-mortem/2023-10-26/index.md

 ### Status

-1. Wraeth and johnnyD have put together a pull request to [here](https://github.com/jbx-protocol/juice-interface/pull/4107).
+1. Wraeth and johnnyD have put together a pull request to address the issues [here](https://github.com/jbx-protocol/juice-interface/pull/4107), which has been merged.
 2. I deployed the new project [here](https://juicebox.money/v2/p/587), and a new ERC-20 token at [`0x585ED1b5648173187F2a3308134bD3941e19e9a3`](https://etherscan.io/token/0x585ED1b5648173187F2a3308134bD3941e19e9a3).
 3. I manually minted 1 token to nene❤.eth and kaxline.eth, and informed kaxline of the situation via Discord.
 4. I set the project's handle to `@artizenfund`.